-During FY 2017-18, a total of 51,306 San Diegans received direct services via First 5 San Diego programs (Figure 1.1).
+During FY 2018-19, a total of 49,359 San Diegans, of which over 32,000 were under the age of six, received direct services via First 5 San Diego programs (Figure 1.1).
 These included health and dental services, quality preschool, parenting classes and much more.
-Nearly 32,000 children from birth through age five were served.
 Thousands of additional young children and their parents benefited from community-wide services such as the Kit for New Parents, a parent warm line, community health screenings and media messages.
-First 5 San Diego programs served more boys (54.6%) than girls (45.4%) (Figure 1.2).
-More children between the ages of three and five (56.2%) were served relative to children under age three (43.8%) (Figure 1.3).
+First 5 San Diego programs served more boys (54.8%) than girls (45.2%) (Figure 1.2), and more children between the ages of three and five (56.7%) relative to children under age three (43.3%) (Figure 1.3).